-Making sure you know the most current regulations to keep your customers safe is the first line of defense for a successful restaurant.
+This page will help ensure you know the most current regulations to keep your customers safe.

 Food safety regulations are based on the location of your establishment.
 Requirements fall under one of three areas of jurisdiction: Albuquerque, Bernalillo County, and the rest of New Mexico.

 We have compiled quick lists of resources for you to easily access the regulations in your area.
 Check your jurisdiction’s website for updates and specific information.
 Contact us if there is other information you’d like to see included.

 ATTENTION: The food safety deadline has been extended indefinitely by the New Mexico Environmental Health Bureau.
 More information can be found here.

 Businesses outside of Albuquerque and Bernalillo County follow the regulations of the State of New Mexico NMED Food Program.
 The regulations proposed before the Environmental Improvement Board (EIB) on August 24, 2018 were approved.
 The new compliance deadline has not yet been set.
 Keep posted here for updates.
 What do the new regulations mean to you join us on an informational webinar September 26th, at 3:00 (MST).

 - Information on the responsibilities of a “Person in Charge“.
 Each permitted food establishment will need to have a “Person in Charge” designated at all times during during hours of operation.
 “Person in Charge” Fact sheet and requirements